alexantr/filemanager/README.md

-FileManager
+PHP File Manager
 ===========

-PHP File Manager for your site.
+Good solution to manage files and folders on your site.

+Author: Alex Yashkin <alex.yashkin@gmail.com>